 In the second half of August just about every Swede holds a lobster party.
-The crayfish are served en masse and the Swedes go all the way with the decoration: flags, little bibs with lobsters, … Also the drink Aquavit can not be missed during the kräftskiva.
+Crayfish are served and the Swedes go all the way with the decoration: flags, little bibs with lobsters, … Also the drink aquavit can not be missed during the kräftskiva.

 August 23 – Kötbullens Dag

 The famous Swedish balls of course also have their spot in the list of theme days for food.